catluin/TagChecker/README.md

 <pre><code>npm install
 npm start</code></pre>

 You will be prompted to enter a paragraph to verify tags in.
-App is running it the loop, type "exit" to close it.
+App is running in the loop, after the paragraph is checked a prompt will reappear.
+Type "exit" to close the app.

 ## Testing
 App comes with a set of unit tests and end-to-end tests.